-My husband is diabetic and I cannot have sugar because of candida issues so I’m constantly trying to come up with a way to make an ice cream that is sugar free, creamy and satisfying.
-I also am trying to watch my fat intake so I wanted to create something that is not made with whipping cream or half-and-half.
+My husband is diabetic and I cannot have sugar because of candida issues so I’m constantly trying to come up with a way to make an ice cream that is sugar-free, creamy and satisfying.
+I am also trying to watch my fat intake so I wanted to create something that is not made with whipping cream or half-and-half.

 Here is the recipe: